-This summer our family decided to expand our repetoire of cave adventures and make a trip to Mammoth Cave, Kentucky to visit the world's largest cave system (by comparison, the world's 2nd largest cave is only about 25% of Mammoth Cave's size!).
+Mammoth Cave National Park in Kentucky contains the world's largest cave system (by comparison, the world's 2nd largest cave is only about 25% of Mammoth Cave's size!).
 The cave is a series of caverns and tunnels that stretch to nearly 400 miles long, and it is stunning in both size and beauty.
-We had such a fantastic time, that I wanted to share with you 5 reasons why you should take your kids to visit Mammoth Cave National Park!
+We had such a fantastic time on our family road trip that I wanted to share with you 5 reasons to visit Mammoth Cave with Kids!

 Reason #2- The Historic Tour